DickThomas/X-Plane_Warthog/README.md

 ### My Profile for X-Plane 10/11

-Due to DirectX contraints of only being able to have 32 buttons I've had to set some items as keypresses but tried to use the X-Plane defaults e.g. Flaps up and Down
+Due to DirectX constraints of only being able to have 32 buttons I've had to set some items as keypresses but tried to use the X-Plane defaults e.g. Flaps up and Down

 # HOW TO USE